-Competency shall be demonstrated in relation to any classified hazardous area and explosion-protection technique.
+Competence shall be demonstrated in relation to any classified hazardous area and explosion-protection technique.
 Any scope limitations shall be included in the application according to OD 502.

-In addition to the requirements of 4.2.5 evidence of competency in this unit shall show-
+In addition to the requirements of 4.2.5 evidence of competence in this unit shall show:

-- a) competent performance associated with each element of competence by employing the techniques, procedures, information and resources available in the workplace and encompassing the following aspects for which competency is sought according to Table in 4.5.3. - b) an understanding of the knowledge and associated skills essential to performance as given in 4.5.5.1 to 4.5.5.13.
+- a) Competent performance associated with each element of competence by employing the techniques, procedures, information and resources available in the workplace and encompassing the following aspects for which competence is sought according to Table in 4.5.3. - b) An understanding of the knowledge and associated skills essential to performance as given in - 5.7 Flameproof (Ex 'd') explosion-protection technique - 5.8 Increased safety (Ex 'e') explosion-protection technique - 5.9 Type of protection 'n' (Ex 'n') - 5.10 Encapsulation (Ex 'm') explosion-protection technique